- FAQS concerning Rhode Island spousal support

 Rehabilitative alimony in RI

-The intent of alimony is rehabilitative in nature. “alimony should be ‘payable for a short, but specific and terminable period of time, which will cease when the recipient is, in the exercise of reasonable efforts, in a position of self-support.'”
-Id.
+The intent of alimony is rehabilitative in nature.
+The RI Supreme Court Stated “Alimony is a rehabilitative tool intended to provide temporary support until a spouse is self-sufficient, and is based purely on need.”
+Berard v.
+Berard “Alimony should be payable for a short, but specific and terminable period of time, which will cease when the recipient is, in the exercise of reasonable efforts, in a position of self-support.'”
+Thompson v.
+Thompson

-RI not well regarded for generous awards
+RI not well regarded for generous alimony awards

 Rhode Island is not well regarded as a state that is generous in awarding alimony.
 RI’s neighbor, Massachusetts, is known as a state that is very generous in its alimony determinations despite recent laws in Mass. limiting permanent alimony.
 The primary reason for this is the “rehabilitative” nature of alimony in RI.
-RI is not an income equalization state!
+Rhode Island is not an income equalization state!

 Generally, alimony is awarded for a period of time, in increments which are usually weekly or monthly.
-Alimony could be awarded as a result of a Divorce settlement.
+Alimony could be awarded as a result of a divorce settlement.
 If a party requests alimony or is unwilling to waive alimony and the parties cannot agree to an alimony award, then alimony may be awarded at the divorce trial.

 Temporary alimony in Providence Family Court